2006 United States House of Representatives elections in Tennessee: District 7

-This staunchly conservative district, which stretches from the western suburbs of Memphis, runs along the southern border of Tennessee, and hugs the western suburbs of Nashville, is the state's wealthiest.
-Incumbent Republican Congresswoman Marsha Blackburn has represented this district since her election in 2002, replacing Republican Congressman Ed Bryant, who opted to run for Senate.
+This staunchly conservative district, which stretches from the eastern suburbs of Memphis, runs along the southern border of Tennessee, and hugs the western suburbs of Nashville, is the state's wealthiest.
+Incumbent Republican Congresswoman Marsha Blackburn had represented this district since her election in 2002, replacing Republican Congressman Ed Bryant, who opted to run for Senate.
 Blackburn was victorious in her bid for a third term, defeating Democratic nominee Bill Morrison and five independents in a landslide.